What is Spam?

 How do spammers know who to text?
 It is pretty ineffective to perform spamming campaigns “blindly”.
 Fortunately for them, there are plenty of databases of certain categories of users for sale on the Darknet.
 With a price of ~$100 for 10k contacts, it is quite cheap to start massive spamming.
 And when this spam is targeted - for example, bank account phishing is stylized for a certain bank and sent to the customers of this bank - the possible rewards grow significantly.

 If your contact has once got into one of these databases, my condolences.
 The only chance to stop tons of spam (i.e., remove your email from the databases) is to stop using this mailbox.
-When the spam goes to your cell phone number, the only way to stop it is to change the phone number.
-Unpleasant, but you have likely no choice when it has happened.
+When the spam goes to your cell phone number, the only way to stop it is to change it.
+Unpleasant, but you likely have no choice when it has happened.
 All you can do to make the situation easier is to prevent it.

 - Hackers broke into FBI mail server and sent fake cyberattack alerts